Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Validation

 \section{Validation}

-In order to verify the efficacy of the proposed ADRC Toolbox with its ADRC function block, a set of tests is conducted in Examples~\#1 through~\#5.
-The tests, described in Table~\ref{tab:ValidationTests}, utilize a group of systems from various control areas that differ from each other in terms of order, type, and structure of the controlled dynamics as well as type of acting external disturbance.
-Some of the control examples are performed in simulation, other are realized in hardware.
-As opposed to just simulation studies, physical benchmarks additionally consider real process characteristics such as discrete sampling intervals, communication overhead with the process, requirement to meet a cycle time, and mathematical modelling mismatch.
-Such diversified group is purposefully selected to test the ADRC Toolbox in various control scenarios.
-Moreover, the experimental part of the validation is conducted using only hardware components that are relatively cheap and easily accessible.
-Such choice of testing the proposed ADRC Toolbox exclusively using commercial off-the-shelf hardware systems is deliberate as it allows the Toolbox users to straightforwardly reproduce the results shown later in this paper.
-The tuning methodology in all the upcoming examples is based on guidelines from Sect.~\ref{sec:Overview}.
+To verify the efficacy of the proposed ADRC Toolbox with its ADRC function block, a set of tests was conducted in Examples~\#1 through~\#5.
+The tests, described in Table~\ref{tab:ValidationTests}, utilise a group of systems from various control areas that differ from each other in terms of order, type, and structure of the controlled dynamics as well as type of external disturbance.
+Some of the control examples were performed in simulation, whereas others were realized in hardware.
+In contrast to simulation studies, physical benchmarks also consider real process characteristics such as discrete sampling intervals, communication overhead related to the process, requirements to meet a cycle time, and mathematical modelling mismatches.
+Such diversified group was purposefully selected to test the ADRC Toolbox in various control scenarios.
+Moreover, the experimental part of the validation was conducted using only hardware components that are relatively cheap and easily accessible.
+The choice of testing the proposed ADRC Toolbox exclusively using commercial off-the-shelf hardware systems was deliberate because it allows the Toolbox users to reproduce the results shown later in this paper.
+The tuning methodology in all the upcoming examples is based on the guidelines from Sect.~\ref{sec:Overview}.

-\subsection{Example \#1 - generic plant control}
+\subsection{Example \#1: Generic plant control}

 The first considered system is expressed in form of~\eqref{eq:originalDynamics} as

 where $f^*\left(x, \dot{x}, \ddot{x}, x^{(3)}, t\right) = -4x^{(3)} - 6\ddot{x} - 4\dot{x} - x$, $b^* = 1$, and $d^*(t) = 70\cdot \mathbbm{1}(t-10)$.